What Percentage of Homebuyers Pay Cash? It Depends on the Market

 Alexandra is a junior associate editor of HomeLight.com.
 Previously, she served as a writer and social media manager at Santa Barbara Life & Style Magazine, in addition to interning at the nonprofit honors society Phi Beta Kappa.
 Alexandra holds a bachelor's degree in communication and global studies from UC Santa Barbara, and she has three years of experience reporting on topics including international travel, luxury properties, celebrity interviews, fine dining, and more.

-Among your family and friends, you may not know anyone who paid all-cash for a house.
-So, what percentage of home buyers pay cash, and how likely are you to receive a cash offer if you sell your home?
+Among your family and friends, you may not know anyone who paid all cash for a house.
+So, what percentage of homebuyers pay cash, and how likely are you to receive a cash offer if you sell your home?

-It varies by individual market, but cash sales make up a considerable portion of home purchases as the nation shifts toward a buyer’s market and mortgage rates remain close to 7%, according to the National Association of Realtors (NAR).
+It varies by individual market, but cash sales make up a considerable portion of home purchases as the nation gradually shifts toward a buyer’s market and mortgage rates remain close to 7%, according to the National Association of Realtors (NAR).

 Historical effect of economics on the cash real estate market

 The number of homes sold for cash tends to rise and fall in line with other economic patterns.
-Data from the U.S. Census Bureau on the number of new single family homes that sold for cash from 1988 to 2023 shows that cash sales are more likely to occur during a property boom, and then retreat during a downturn.
+Data from the U.S. Census Bureau on the number of new single-family homes that sold for cash from 1988 to 2023 shows that cash sales are more likely to occur during a property boom and then retreat during a downturn.

-For example, during the property boom of the late 1980s, as many as 62,000 new single family homes sold for cash during the year of ‘88.
+For example, during the property boom of the late 1980s, as many as 62,000 new single-family homes were sold for cash in 1988.
 That number dropped to 37,000 in the brief early 1990s recession.
-A similar trend emerged in the 2000s — cash sales jumped to 52,000 in 2005 before falling to 17,000 in 2009 in the aftermath of the Great Recession.
+A similar trend emerged in the 2000s.
+Cash sales jumped to 52,000 in 2005 before falling to 17,000 in 2009 in the aftermath of the Great Recession.

 In essence, a strong jobs market gives more buyers the ability to pay for a house with cash, and when housing demand surges, cash purchases may rise in response to a more competitive market.
-When markets cool, housing often becomes less competitive and people may prefer to save their money in the face of financial instability.
+When markets cool, housing often becomes less competitive, and people may prefer to save their money in the face of financial instability.

 Factors affecting the percentage of cash buyers in a market